leonardomsft/AuthTest/README.md

 ### Negotiate

 Negotiate is the most widely used authentication package in the Windows Patform.
-Negotiate is not an authentication protocol in itself, it analyzes the parameters and selects the most secure protocol available to perform the authentication.
+Negotiate is not an authentication protocol in itself, it simply analyzes the parameters and selects the most secure protocol available to perform the authentication.

 It first checks if Kerberos can be used by analyzing the Target name provided.
 If a Target is not specified, or contains a target that cannot be uniquely found in Active Directory, NTLM is used.